 Free Birth Announcement Hand Embroidery Design

-I promised the day before yesterday in my photo birth announcement article that I would do a give away today, and I designed this cute baby bib embroidery pattern for you.
+I promised the day before yesterday in my photo birth announcement that I would do a give away today, and I designed this cute baby bib embroidery pattern for you.
 Like it?

 If you sign up for the newsletter (see menu bar on the right), you’ll be led to my website area where I store all my free patterns, designs and tutorials that I have been giving away.